What do Hollywood, the US Congress, business, and banking have in common?

 The majority of businesses in the US are small businesses.
 While business ownership overall -- aka small business systems -- demonstrate more equitable representation of female and minority ownership than those of government or global business, banking systems have the farthest to go in championing equity for women and people of color.

-This may mean that by supporting finance organizations that are focused on building up small businesses, there is more likely to be a direct impact on building up a wave of women’s and minorities’ equity stakes across industries, and consequently a wave of diverse and representative leadership stepping onto national and global stages.
+By supporting finance organizations that are focused on building up small businesses, there is more likely to be a direct impact on building up a wave of women’s and minorities’ equity stakes across industries, and onto the national stage.

 From supporting local business.